 III.
 SUPPORTING YOUR CASE FOR DEFAMATION CASE IN SPAIN: USEFUL TIPS

-Regarding the evidence required, (although the burden of the proof is not as high as in criminal matters), IRRESPECTIVE from which option is chose, it is crucial to prepare in advance all the necessary legal evidence that will be used as a strong legal ammunition against the defendant.
+Regarding the evidence required, (although the burden of the proof is not as high as in criminal matters), IRRESPECTIVE from which option is chosen, it is crucial to prepare in advance all the necessary legal evidence that will be used as strong legal ammunition against the defendant.
 The law requires that these elements be established in a manner that meets the burden of proof, which in civil matters is usually considered by a preponderance of the evidence provided by each party in the dispute (i.e., greater than 50% chance that the proposition is true).
 Likewise, it is extremely important to provide the court with a timeline showing when the defamatory statements were made would be demonstrative evidence.

-On the other hand, the most common form of evidence in a defamation case is the Documentary evidence, which is any evidence summited with the particulars of the claim in the form of documents or writings—for example, an email containing the defamatory statement, a screenshot of the libellous comment posted on a social network, etc etc This is absolutely vital in order to increase the chances of success.
+On the other hand, the most common form of evidence in a defamation case is Documentary evidence, which is any evidence summited with the particulars of the claim in the form of documents or writings—for example, an email containing the defamatory statement, a screenshot of the libellous comment posted on a social network, etc., etc. This is absolutely vital in order to increase the chances of success.
 For example, If the defamatory statement was made in writing, such as in a magazine or newspaper, or even online through a blog, website, or email, make sure to save a copy.
 This is especially important for writings that are not in your control, such as someone’s Twitter feed (screenshots are a good way to preserve online statements).
 You should also collect receipts, paystubs, and other documents to support your claim for actual damages.